Inventitech/phd-thesis-template/README.md

 thesis](https://repository.tudelft.nl/islandora/object/uuid:b2946104-2092-42bb-a1ee-3b085d110466?collection=research),
 which is set using the defaults in this repository.
-Note that there are small differences between the online and print versions (such as cutter's marks to trim pages and page alignment).
+Note that there are small differences between the online and print versions (such as cutter's marks to trim pages and page alignment on the print version).
+These are hard to get right, and I optimized using two physical proof prints of my thesis.

+The layout in this repository is very well-readable, but rather close to the low limits for font size and page utilization that I would use (i.e., if anything, I would recommend to increase font size, line height or page margins).

 ## Key Improvements

-Specifically, it makes these key improvements over the TU Delft dissertation house style: It ...
+Specifically, the changes in this template make these key improvements over the TU Delft dissertation house style: It ...

-- actually compiles (well, at least on the tested Linux systems).
+- actually compiles (see CI).
 - has been used successfully in my dissertation and been approved by the TU Delft Graduate School.
 - makes the page layout much better suited to printing, because of an increased binding offset width.
 Text does not go into the binding fold of the book.
 The writable part of the page is also centered better when printed.
 - uses much nicer fonts for on- and off-screen readability, namely [Libertinus](https://github.com/libertinus-fonts/libertinus) for regular text and [Inconsolata](https://fonts.google.com/specimen/Inconsolata) for mono-spaced elements such as source code listings.